FEBEN-G/FEBEN-G/README.md

 ### 👋 Hi there, I’m Feben Getachew!

-I'm a passionate **Software Engineering student at Addis Ababa University** and a dedicated **Front-End Developer** with a strong interest in building clean, responsive, and user-friendly web and mobile applications.
+I'm a passionate **Software Engineering student at Addis Ababa University** and a dedicated **Full-Stack** with a strong interest in building clean, responsive, and user-friendly web and mobile applications.

 ---